 Report of Disposition of the BUI Civil Penalty Disposition

-The court must complete the form within 10 days after final adjudication and send the form to the FWC Law Enforcement Rcords Section, 620 S. Meridian Street, Tallahassee, FL 32399-1600.
+The court must complete the form within 10 days after final adjudication and send the form to the FWC Law Enforcement Records Section, 620 S. Meridian Street, Tallahassee, FL 32399-1600.

 The form provides:

-- Action by count court clerk if no hearing is request - If no hearing is requested, then after 30 days the court will sustain the civil penalty and the defedant's vessel operating privilege will be suspended by operation of law pending payment of the $500 civil penalty.
+- Action by the clerk of court if no hearing is request – If no hearing is requested, then after 30 days the court will sustain the civil penalty and the defendant’s vessel operating privilege will be suspended by operation of law pending payment of the $500 civil penalty.

-The form also provides a section for boat operation privilege action whcih requires the court to determine which action applies:
+The form also provides a section for boat operation privilege action which requires the court to determine which action applies: